 Tracks, trestles, bridges, roundhouses, switching yards, maintenance shops and more left indelible marks throughout North Omaha.
 The Missouri Pacific, Omaha Road, Union Pacific and several other companies haunted the community.
 However, today, there’s nothing left aside from a few tracks, empty rail beds and a couple decaying bridges and trestles.
+Over the last 150 years there were five different railroad companies, a dozen depots, eleven bridges and trestles, two roundhouses and much, much more railroad infrastructure used to be scattered across North Omaha.
 This article is a lowdown of the history of railroads in North Omaha.
 Share your stories in the comments section that follows, please.

 Missouri Pacific Railroad in North Omaha